 After a failed or declined transaction, FastSpring displays a message to the customer, explaining the invalid transaction.
 Messaging varies depending on the type of transaction or decline.

 Credit Card Errors

 - Your credit card was declined.
 Please try another card, or choose a different form of payment.
-FastSpring was not provided a detailed decline reason.
-The customer should contact the card's issuing bank to resolve this issue or choose a different payment method to complete the order.
+FastSpring did not receive a detailed decline reason.
+The customer should contact the issuing bank.
+They can choose a different payment method to complete the order.

 - We regret that your order could not be accepted.
 We value your business and would like to help you complete this order.
 Please contact us for assistance.
-There was a fraud decline by the card issuer or FastSpring.
+FastSpring or the issuing bank declined the transaction for fraud reasons.
 The customer should contact Consumer Support.

 - Your credit card was declined.
 Please try another card, or choose a different form of payment.
-There are insufficient funds on the card, the card and currency do not match, or the payment exceeds the card limit.
+There are insufficient funds on the card or the card and currency do not match.
 The customer should try an alternative payment method.

 - Your credit card security code (CVC) is invalid.
 The customer should re-enter the CVC code.